luckey-Luuk/ZebraVishualizer_annot3d/README.md

 The transparency slider will set the transparency lower or higher.\
 The Sphere size slider changes the size of the spheres used to display the annotation location.\

+\
+For more information about interacting with the Mayavi window, see: [https://mayavi.readthedocs.io/en/latest/application.html#interaction-with-the-scene](https://mayavi.readthedocs.io/en/latest/application.html#interaction-with-the-scene)